 Quynn’s Calling to the Animist Path

 I want to share the story of the experience that called me to this path.
-First I want to say that while I never used the word “shaman” to describe myself (I was given my own word for my role- OOlah, by my Spirit World), in the first 15 years I used the word “shamanic” much more often, as this was the commonly used word to describe this role, and for what was happening to me.
+First I want to say that while I never used the word “shaman” to describe myself (I was, early on, given my own word for my role- OOlah, by my Spirit World), in the first 15 years I used the word “shamanic” much more often, as this was the commonly used word to describe this role, and for what was happening to me.
 Now I use other words, for the most part- “Spirit Bridge” “Animist” “Spirit World Journey” (instead of Shamanic Journey).
-Please forgive any page with “shamanic” in the content, listed in a url at this site, or the title of my book a Tribe of One.
-As the admin of this site, I am shifting the words in page content, page titles, and the title of my book A Tribe of One over time out of respect for the Siberian Native People where the Evenki word originates, and the specific path it describes.
+As the admin of this site, I am shifting the words in page content, page titles, and the title of my book A Tribe of One over time, out of respect for the Siberian Native People where the Evenki word originates, and the specific path it describes.
 I have been trained by my inner world guides and ancestors in my path, and the story below called me awake to this calling.

-The following is an excerpt from my book “A Tribe of One”.
-The experience happened in September 1995.
-While I did not write this in my book back in 2004, my ‘contact’ experience was from something ‘not of this world’.
+My “calling” experience happened in September 1995.
+My ‘contact’ experience was from something ‘not of this world’.
 At the time of writing my story, I was concerned about how it would sound to say that I was physically wounded by ‘Star People’, so I spoke of it in ambiguous terms.
 However, many more journeys, visions and dreams later, I have been encouraged to speak more openly about my Star People connections, and the messages I feel they are conveying to, and through, me.
 I am, of course, but one of many who are being contacted.
 I am being told that the time is now to start talking about it openly.

 BEFORE WE BEGIN, LET ME SAY:

 I do not speak for anyone of any tradition.
 I share only my experience and research.